-7 Basic Principles of Context-Driven Testing With an Example:
+Let me explain the 7 Basic Principles of Context-Driven Testing with an Example:

-When I drive to the airport, I usually take the freeway that will get me there in the minimum time and avoids tolls.
-But that day, I took a longer local road route with a toll.
-Because I wanted a few extra minutes with my friend on the drive, who traveled a very long distance to spend the weekend with our family.
-The normal worst choice, in this case, turned out to be the best one.
+When I drive to the airport, I usually take the freeway that will get me there in the least amount of time and avoid tolls.
+But one day, I took a longer local road route with a toll.
+I did it because I wanted some extra time with my friend on the drive, who had travelled a very long distance to spend the weekend with our family.

-When you make decisions based on, the following it is a context-driven decision:
+When you make decisions based on the following aspects, it is a context-driven decision:

 - The people involved